Kuadrant/kuadrantctl/doc/generate-kuadrant-auth-policy.md

 Flags:
   -h, --help         help for authpolicy
-  --oas string        Path to OpenAPI spec file (in JSON or YAML format), URL, or '-' to read from standard input (required) -o Output format:   'yaml' or 'json'.
-Default: yaml
+  --oas string        Path to OpenAPI spec file (in JSON or YAML format), URL, or '-' to read from standard input (required) -o Output format:   'yaml' or 'json'. (default "yaml")

 Global Flags:
   -v, --verbose   verbose output